 Humanity’s preoccupation with straight teeth dates back centuries.
 Take the Egyptians, for example.
 Mummies have been found with catgut wrapped about their teeth.
 They used this fibrous cord made from animal intestines, usually a sheep or goat, to close gaps in their teeth and straighten them.
 Fortunately, braces (aka orthodontics) has come a long way since catguts.

-Whether you’re looking into braces for yourself or your child, we’ll give you a crash course on everything you need to know about braces.
+Whether you’re looking into braces for yourself or your child, here’s a crash course on everything you need to know about braces.

 How much do braces cost?

 As with any big investment, the first thing you want to know is how much it’s going to cost.
 Traditional metal braces start at about $3,000 and non-metal braces can cost as much $10,000.
-It’s important not to make a decision based solely on price, but rather what would be most effective for you or your child.
+It’s important not to decide based solely on price, but rather what would be most effective for you or your child.
+Your dentist or orthodontist will help you make the best decision.

 There are five different types of braces on the market today, each with their own pros, cons and price points.
 Here’s a snapshot of some of the advantages and disadvantages of each type.